Greatest World War II Film

 |Jim Brown quit NFL football to complete "The Dirty Dozen."
 It was the NFL's loss and Hollywood's gain.|

 Obviously, this tale is pure fiction.
-Lee Marvin, in fact, considered the film a bit of a joke.
-He, Borgnine, Robert Webber (US Marine at Okinawa), and several others in the cast had every right to, having actually served in the war.
+Lee Marvin, in fact, considered "The Dirty Dozen" a bit of a joke.
+He, Borgnine, Robert Webber (US Marine at Okinawa), and several others in the cast had every right to, having actually served in World War II.
+Marvin served in the Pacific Theater as a grunt and participated in several contested beach landings.
+Lee Marvin really is the real deal, not just pretending to be the real deal, so his opinion carries a lot of weight... but I still love this film.

 But there is underlying realism to it - there actually were "punishment" units during World War II among both the Germans and Allies, and there were paratrooper raids on the eve of the Normandy invasion, and an actual squad called "The Filthy Thirteen" who did demolitions on D-Day.
 There is just enough reality to overcome the unrealistic aspects (such as Germans in Occupied France who apparently never heard of a blackout).